KUBD (TV)

-KUBD, virtual and VHF digital channel 13, is a CBS-affiliated television station licensed to Ketchikan, Alaska, United States.
-Owned by Gray Television, it is operated as a full-time satellite of Juneau-licensed KYEX-LD (channel 5).
+KUBD (channels 2 and 5) is a television station in Ketchikan, Alaska, United States, affiliated with CBS.
+Owned by Gray Media, it is operated as a full-time satellite of Juneau-licensed KYEX-LD (channel 5).
 KUBD's transmitter is located in downtown Ketchikan.

 On cable, KUBD is available on channel 4 on GCI and KPU CommVision, the latter of which is owned by the City of Ketchikan.

 History

 The station went on the air April 1, 1995 as KNEB-TV, operating on analog channel 4.
 It became KUBD in 1998.
 Originally a TBN affiliate, the station switched to Pax (now Ion Television) when it launched in 1998 and joined CBS in 2000.
 It continued a secondary affiliation with Pax for some time after joining CBS.

-KUBD launched their digital signal in early 2006 on channel 13.
+KUBD launched its digital signal in early 2006 on channel 13.
 KUBD stayed on channel 13 when the digital switchover took place in 2009.

-On December 9, 2013, Ketchikan Television filed to sell KUBD, along with KTNL-TV in Sitka and KXLJ-LD in Juneau, to Denali Media Holdings, a subsidiary of local cable provider GCI.
-The deal would make them sister stations to NBC affiliate KATH-LD in Juneau and its satellite KSCT-LP in Sitka, as well as fellow CBS affiliate KTVA in Anchorage, Alaska.
+On December 9, 2013, Ketchikan TV filed to sell KUBD, along with KTNL-TV in Sitka and KXLJ-LD in Juneau, to Denali Media Holdings, a subsidiary of local cable provider GCI.
+The deal made them sister stations to NBC affiliate KATH-LD in Juneau and its satellite KSCT-LP in Sitka, as well as fellow CBS affiliate KTVA in Anchorage.
 The sale was completed on July 28, 2014.

-Digital television
+In 2020, it was announced that Gray Television would purchase KUBD along with four other stations from Denali Media Holdings.

+Subchannels

 The station's digital signal is multiplexed: